 For those using TFTP to deploy Windows 10 - this mostly applies to very large enterprises - there is an update to fix remote execution vulnerability (CVE-2019-0603).
 Same applies to all Windows versions - both server and desktop.

 Then there are interesting vulnerabilities (CVE-2019-0697, CVE-2019-0698 and CVE-2019-0726) in a DHCP client code.
 This affect ALL versions of Windows when a DHCP client is enabled, which is typically always on end-user computers and on many servers.
 However, this vulnerability is less critical in well-designed and managed internal networks where L2 switching is secured and protects against DHCP attacks.
 However, on company laptops, which may be taken to untrusted coffee shops (yes we all need coffee) this may present an elevated risk.
-We advise companies to prioritise the patch deployment for this vulnerability on their laptops!
+We advise companies to prioritize the patch deployment for this vulnerability on their laptops!

 A less obvious vulnerability, which I hope has no way of being successfully exploited is CVE-2019-0784 - ActiveX vulnerability.
 Anyone still allowing their browsers (and Internet Explorer) to run arbitrary ActiveX content from Internet?